-Your becoming a human book has special meaning for the educators who attend and participate. the Pawling Human Library Project seeks to engage Pawling Central School District educators with school and community resources in the form of human books.
-The purpose of the Human Library is to inspire and support authentic learning experiences for students by deepening the connections between school and community and growing educator knowledge of the diversity of the Pawling community.
+Your becoming a human book has special meaning for the educators who attend and participate. the Pawling Human Library Project seeks to engage Pawling Central School District educators with school and community resources in the form of human books.One of the purposes of the Human Library is to inspire and support authentic learning experiences for students by deepening the connections between school and community and growing educator knowledge of the diversity of the Pawling community.
 The Human Library has grown into an opportunity for the community as a whole to learn more about the rich diversity of its human resources.

 The Human Library Project allows participants to engage one another in meaningful communication in a context in which everyone’s story is valued.

-FOR MORE INFORMATION listen to Pawling Public Radio’s Community Focus from December 19, 2016–interview by Carol Lee Kantor with Kim Fontana, PCSD Assistant Superintendent for Instruction
+FOR MORE INFORMATION listen to Pawling Public Radio’s Community Focus from December 19, 2016–interview by Carol Lee Kantor with Kim Fontana, PCSD Assistant Superintendent for Instruction.